celerysoft/ChineseAddressPicker/README.md

 * Smooth animation.

+* Sort by pronunciation or official location id.

 ## Technical Information

-* Required minimum API level: 7
+* Required minimum API level: 5

 * Supports all the screens sizes and density.